**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 Keep testing your methods to find what works best.
 Learn from mistakes, adjust with market changes, and stay sharp.

-Regular Critique of Trading Plan
+Regular Review of Trading Plan

-I always set time aside to critique my trading plan.
+I always set time aside to review my trading plan.
 Crypto markets move fast, and ignoring this can hurt gains or increase losses.
 A solid trading plan keeps me on track, but it’s not carved in stone.

 Adaptation to Market Changes